nick-dolan/gekko-batcher/readme.md

 # Backtest tools for Gekko

-CLI tool helps to put together testing and optimizing strategies that extend the  Gekko's Trading Bot capabilities – and thus get the most of it.
+CLI tool helps to put together testing and optimizing strategies that extend the  Gekko's Trading Bot capabilities – and thus you may get the most of it, and see what combinations were the best and the worst, backed up by statistics.

 The results appear in a CSV report file.
-This report provides key statistics describing the overall performance of the selected strategies over the chosen historical timing of the simulation.
+It provides key statistics describing the overall performance of the selected strategies over the chosen historical timing of the simulation.

 It uses [Gekko's API](https://gekko.wizb.it/docs/internals/server_api.html#POST-api-backtest), one gekko instance running required only.

-#### You can set up multiple:
+#### You can set up multiple…

 - Candle sizes
 - HistorySizes